HOME Carrier Oils and Waxes

 Also beneficial for pregnant bellies, stretch marks and saggy skin.

 Avocado oil is pressed from the avocado fruit.
-Deep green in color, avocado oil is a heavier oil and is usually mixed with lighter massage oils such as sweet almond oil.
+Deep green in colour, avocado oil is a heavier oil and is usually mixed with lighter massage oils such as sweet almond oil.

 Avocado oil is roughly double the cost of sweet almond oil.
 This thick oil with a rich, olive-green colour is great for dry and wrinkled skin.
 It has an excellent shelf life because of its built-in antioxidants.
 People who are sensitive to latex may be sensitive to avocado oil.